AET-CS/aet-cs.github.io/white/AP_shared/BinaryTree/AVL-insert-web.md

 {% endcapture %}
 {% include code-solution-box.html skeleton=skeleton_case4 solution=solution_case4 %}

 Finally, we have a bit of housekeeping to make this work with our existing BinaryTree insert method.
 You’ll want to add a `height` field that stores the height of each node (leaves have height 1 and each subtree height is 1 more than its tallest subtree.)
 Finally, define a `height(Node n)` method that returns the `height` of the node, or 0 if the node is `null` (this helps keep the code cleaner).
-We didn't show above, but you'll need to recalculate the height after each insert and rotation.
+We didn't show above, but you'll need to **recalculate** the height **after each insertion and rotation.**

 To finish this lesson, implement AVL tree rotation in your BinaryTree class by modifying your existing `insert` method (and other parts of the class as needed) You can test the accuracy first by inserting the numbers 1 - 32 and making sure the resulting tree is correct.
 Next, insert the integers 1-1,000,000 and it should take less than one second, or so.

+Here's a basic outline of the new *insert* method: